Food blogs are blowing up. If you just spend some time on Pinterest, you will see how many posts are being shared that discuss this one thing: food!

-Once you get going, it’d be ideal to write a short ebook to give away (ideally 5000+ words) but you can also group together your most popular posts and turn them into a pdf which you will be able to give users as a free giveaway.
+Once you get going, it’d be ideal to write a short ebook to give away (ideally 5000+ words), but you can also group your most popular posts and turn them into a pdf, which you will be able to give users as a free giveaway.

-How To Start Making Money With Your Food Blog
+How To Make Money With Your Food Blog

 Awesome!!!
 Things are about to get exciting now.